In response to Bitcoin network scaling issues, the Lightning Network was one of the proposed solutions along with SegWit.

 - The Lightning Network evolved into a scaling solution outside the main Bitcoin network, lowering transaction fees and speeding up transaction processes

-- The Lightning Network is a web-shaped network of made up of underlying payment channels as core elements
+- The Lightning Network is a web-shaped network of made up of underlying payment channels as core elements in a second layer

 - The main selling points for the Lightning Network are instant payments, scalability and low fees

 - The number of users participating increases its usability as it is more likely a payment channel is available